OUTER NORTHERN TRADE TRAINING CENTRE

 TEC educates students through classroom instruction and hands-on workplace experiences.

-For further information about courses offered at ONTTC and other VETiS courses offered through the Northern Melbourne VET Cluster please refer to the 2018 VET Handbook.
+For further information about courses offered at ONTTC and other VETiS courses offered through the Northern Melbourne VET Cluster please refer to the Victorian Curriculum Assessment Authority - VET Portal.

 All VETiS programs incur a materials charge for consumable items (such as timber and text books).
 This charge must be paid before a student will be accepted into a program.